Mount Murray

 July 23, 2005

-After a failed attempt last year but successfully climbing Cegnfs, I came back with the knowledge of a good ascent route, namely the descent route from Cegnfs.
-We hiked past the second waterfall until we crossed a dry creek bed at GR193240.
-We continued on the trail for 5-10 minutes to where the trail drops down and levels off, and the trees thin.
-Leaving the trail we bushwhacked SW where we soon reached a wide, rocky creek bed.
-This is the drainage that Kane suggests one should travel parallel to but it's easier to hike on it than to bushwhack parallel to it.
+After a failed attempt on Mount Murray last year but a successful climb up Cegnfs, I came back with the knowledge of a good ascent route, namely our descent route from Cegnfs.
+We hiked past the second waterfall until we crossed a dry creek bed at 193240.
+We continued on the trail for 5-10 minutes to where the trail drops down and levels off and the trees thin.
+Leaving the trail, we bushwhacked southwest where we soon came to a wide, rocky creek bed.
+This is the drainage that Kane suggests paralleling, but I think it's easier to hike on it than to bushwhack next to it.

-The creek bed leads to two rocks towering on either side.
-It's possible to scramble up the slope on the right, but instead we went through this "rock gate."
-Through the gate and around the bend an unusual scene lay ahead.
-Snow covered in debris filled a short gully.
-On the right side was a smooth gray rock wall while the left side was a slope decaying into fine black scree.
-It was this black scree that littered the snow.
-At the end of the gully a small waterfall cascaded over orange rock before disappearing into the snow.
+The creek bed runs between two rocks towering on either side.
+It's possible to scramble up the slope on the right, but we went through the rock gate.
+Through the gate and around the bend lay an unusual scene.
+Snow and debris filled a small canyon that leads to a gully.
+On the right was a smooth, gray rock wall; fine, black scree covered the snow on the left.
+Ahead, a small waterfall cascaded over orange rock and disappeared into the snow.

-We hiked up the left side of the gully to just before the waterfall and scrambled up the slope.
-We continued up the drainage before hiking out of it onto a scree slope.
+We hiked up the left side of the gully to the small waterfall and scrambled up the slope.
+We followed the drainage to a tall waterfall before leaving it to hike up a scree slope on our right.

 Now we were on course with the book route.
 Having already bagged Cegnfs, Dinah and I weren't interested in doing it again.
-We wanted to bypass it and go for the col but we all disagreed on a route to get there.
-I wanted to traverse to the col so as to avoid unnecessary elevation gain.
-Phil, Dinah, Caroline weren't comfortable with "side sloping" on scree and made their own plans.
-Dinah and Caroline angled up while Phil headed straight up.
+We wanted to bypass it and go directly to the Cegnfs-Murray col, but we disagreed on a route to get there.
+I wanted to traverse to the col and avoid unnecessary elevation gain.
+However, Phil, Dinah, and Caroline weren't comfortable with side-sloping on scree and had other ideas.
+Dinah and Caroline angled upward while Phil headed straight up.

-I reached the col in a short time and waited.
+Taking a more direct route, I reached the col in a short time and waited.
 Eventually Dinah and Caroline caught up to me.
 Phil was still far behind when I started up Mount Murray.
-When Phil reached Dinah at the col he asked her about the cairn he discovered: he learned he had inadvertently bagged Cegnfs!
+When Phil reached Dinah at the col he asked her about the cairn he discovered: he had inadvertently bagged Cegnfs!

-After regrouping on the lower slopes of Mount Murray, we followed a trail around to the back of the summit block to find a wall of rock.
+After regrouping on the lower slopes of Mount Murray, we followed a trail around to the backside of the summit block to find a wall of rock.
 A chimney allowed us easy access up the wall.
-Since leaving the treeline we had encountered only scree and the chimney floor was no exception.
-Phil remarked that a person might be tempted to scramble up the sheer rock walls to escape the scree!
+Since leaving the treeline, we had encountered only scree underfoot and the chimney floor was no exception.
+Phil remarked that a person might be tempted to scramble up the sheer rock walls just to escape the scree!

-Mount Murray goes down as one of the most miserable scrambles in the book.
-Dinah and Caroline remarked that they didn't begin to enjoy the trip until they arrived at the summit.
+Mount Murray goes down as one of the most miserable scree slogs in the book.
+Dinah and Caroline remarked that they didn't begin to enjoy the trip until they arrived on the summit.

 Crossing French Creek below the first waterfall

-Looking back down the drainage.
+Passing through the rock gate.
 Mount Burstall in the background.

-We'll follow the drainage where it turns left before the snow ahead.
+We followed the drainage where it turns left before the snow ahead

 Looking back at the drainage we hiked up.
-Better than bushwhacking!
+More interesting than bushwhacking!

 On the lower slopes of Cegnfs.
 The col and Mount Murray above us.